CosmWasm/wasmd/EVENTS.md

 but mainly intended for client use (and become an essential API for any reactive app or app that searches for txs).

 In contrast, transactions also have a binary "data" field that is part of the AppHash (provable with light client proofs, part of consensus).
-This data is not searchable, but given a tx hash, you can be gauranteed what the data returned is.
+This data is not searchable, but given a tx hash, you can be guaranteed what the data returned is.
 This is often empty, but sometimes custom protobuf formats to return essential information from an execution.

 Every message in the SDK may add events to the EventManager and these are then added to the final ABCI result that is returned